hyunmoon/wordcrypt/README.md

 ECE2524 SP14 Final Project- WordCrypt

-## Introduction
+## Introduction:
 Wordcrypt is a simple yet powerful string encryption tool for text files.
 It can encrypt or decrypt entire text files.
 It is also capable of encrypting or decrypting specific strings or lines in the text.

-## Required Library
+## Requirement
-In order to run wordcrypt, you need PyCrypto library installed.
+In order to run wordcrypt, you need Python v2.x and PyCrypto library installed.
+To install PyCrypto libarary,
 Linux - Ubuntu based:
     `$ sudo apt-get install python-crypto`